We will never post without your permission, and we'll always keep your information private.

 Now you know how to train purposefully with your dog, reward your dog for offering the right behavior, and how to use the dog-shaping training method to teach your dog to "go to bed/mat."
 I hope you found this guide helpful!

-If you ever have questions, feel free to ask them in the Community discussion or I'm happy to help you 1-1 if you would like more personal training guidance.
+If you ever have questions, feel free to ask them in the Community discussion in the Manners Channel or I'm happy to help you 1-1 if you would like more personal training guidance.